yang2632/OCPM-Learning-Journey/README.md

 Current Progress (As of Early August 2025)
 Core Papers: Have completed reading "Object-Centric Process Mining: Dealing With Divergence and Convergence in Event Data" and the "OCEL (Object-Centric Event Log) 2.0 Specification".

-Online Coursework: To supplement my learning, I have enrolled in the RWTHx edX course on OCPM, with a focus on completing the modules up to Week 2: Process Models.
+Online Coursework: To supplement my learning, I have enrolled in the RWTHx edX course on OCPM, and focus on completing the modules up to Week 2: Process Models.
+Progress:

+[x] Week 1: Introduction to Process Mining, Completed section (Completed on 25/07)

+[x] Week 2: Process Models, Incomplete section (Completed on 02/08)

+[x] Week 3: Comparing Process Models, Incomplete section (Completed on 05/08)

+[ ] Week 4: Process Discovery 1, Incomplete section

+[ ] Week 5: Process Discovery 2, Incomplete section

+[ ] Week 6: Conformance Checking, Incomplete section

+[ ] Week 7: Beyond Control Flow, Incomplete section

+[ ] Week 8: Link to Machine Learning, Incomplete section

+[ ] Week 9: Outlook and Closure, Incomplete section

+[ ] Final Exam

 Hands-on Practice: I am actively applying the concepts learned by exploring and testing datasets on the Celonis platform.